spencerjibz/MongoCli-client/README.md

 ## MongoCli-client
- A simple command-line client for mongodb built on top of mongoose and the native mongodb-driver.
+ A simple command-line client for mongodb built on top of mongoose and the native mongodb-driver.It was designed to simplify usage of mongodb and its tools(shell).
+Once installed global.
+No need for a GUI client.

  ### Requirements for usage
  - Nodejs  (v6 and higher) installed
  - Mongodb (local)
  - Git
+ - Terminal, bash, cmd or powershell
  ### Installation
  **Note**: App shall be added soon to npm but for the meanwhile, follow the steps below <br>
  1. Clone repo / download the zip <br>